How to Clean a Dishwasher

 With all the items on your household chores list, cleaning the inside of your dishwasher probably isn’t high on the list.
 Most of the time your dishwasher is doing the cleaning, not being cleaned.

-But over time, soap scum, undissolved detergent, food debris and grease can build up in your dishwasher, especially in its trap and drain, but also on the walls, seals, arms and basin.
+But over time, without proper maintenance, soap scum, undissolved detergent, food debris and grease can build up in your dishwasher, especially in its trap and drain, but also on the walls, seals, arms and basin.
 This residue and grime can create a breeding ground for germs and can also get cycled back around your dishes when you run your machine.

 If you have hard water like many American households, the minerals in your water can also cause limescale and mineral deposits in your dishwasher.
 These can be unsightly and could affect your dishwasher’s performance.¹